 Curators Committee (CurCom)

 The mission of the Curators Committee (CurCom) is to support the work of curators through programs, activities, and advocacy.
-Since 1989, CurCom has advocated for curators at the national level, sponsored annual professional recognition and competition awards, provided fellowship opportunities for curators, and promoted the development of curatorial program sessions for the Alliance’s Annual Meeting in the areas of acquisition, research, interpretation, exhibition, collection care, and ethics.
+CurCom advocates for curators at the national level, sponsored annual professional recognition and competition awards, provides fellowship opportunities for curators and promotes the development of curatorial program sessions for the Alliance’s Annual Meeting in the areas of acquisition, research, interpretation, exhibition, collection care, and ethics.

 Today the words curate and curator are being widely used and hotly debated.
 Are we all curators?
 What does it mean to curate a collection, an exhibition, or a website?
 Beyond collection work, today’s curator engages the community by fostering civic, social, and cultural dialogue of ideas and creativity through public examination, interaction, research, interpretation, and exhibition of arts, sciences, and humanities collections.